Co-Founder and Executive Director

 Mario Benabe is the Founding Math Teacher at South Bronx Community Charter High School.
 He previously worked as a Math Specialist and Special Education Teacher at Bronx River High School.
 He earned his BA in Culture and Deviance Studies from John Jay College and holds a MS in Teaching Exceptional Students with a Concentration in Mathematics from Fordham University.

-Cathleen Collazo is a Founding Learning Coach at South Bronx Community Charter High School.
+Cathleen Collazo is a Youth Development Specialist in Counseling and Trauma at South Bronx Community Charter High School.
 She previously worked as a Licensed Mental Health Counselor and Therapist providing support and case management to children and adolescents.
-She graduated from City University of New York Baruch College with a BS in Psychology and a minor in Black and Latin Studies.
+She graduated from City University of New York Baruch College with a BS in Psychology and a minor in Black and Latino Studies.
 She also holds an MA in Mental Health Counseling.

 Asia Cruz is a Founding Learning Coach at South Bronx Community Charter High School.
 She previously served as an AmeriCorps Team Leader overseeing mentoring and tutoring supports for students.
 She graduated with a BA in Psychology and a minor in Education, from Wheaton College.